republique-et-canton-de-geneve/git-sync/README.md

 # Technical facts

 The application is a standalone application.
 It performs the replication once and then exits.
-It requires Java 21 to build and run.
+It requires Java 21 (not 25) to build and run.

 Communication with the LDAP server is performed by means of a home-made Java library named [gina-ldap-client](https://github.com/republique-et-canton-de-geneve/gina-ldap-client)